Orbserver/GestionDePacientes/README.md

 - Register new patients by filling out the provided forms.
 - Search for existing patients and review their records.
 - Export patient data for reporting purposes.
+- Schedule appointments and manage prescription, billing, and invoicing information.

 ## Contribution

-We welcome contributions to enhance PacientesReiki.
+We welcome contributions to enhance SetPatientCare.
 Feel free to open issues, submit pull requests, or provide feedback.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
 You are free to use and modify the code for your needs.

-Enjoy using GestionDePacientes for efficient patient data management!
+Enjoy using SetPatientCare for efficient patient data management!